farkon00/binarian/README.md

   ### input
   Syntax : `input var_name`

   This keyword uses to input data from keyboard.
-In console user will see 'var_name : <user input here>'.
+In console user will see `var_name : <user input here>`.
 Keyword assign variable with name var_name.

-  Inputed value must be 1 or 0.
-  var_name writing without " or '.
   You can't use this keyword in expression.
-  Variable name can\`t be same as keyword.
+  Variable name can\`t be same as keyword or have brackets in them.
+  Input must be valid integer.

   Example :
   ```